 Count Dracula and Queen Marie on a blind date

 Today, Bran Castle is the museum of furniture.
-From bear skin rug to the daggers collection, it gives an insight into the lives of the royal inhabitants who once used these premises.
-You might find an armory, some costumes, the “secret staircase“ connecting the first and the third floor or narrow hallways where the Christmas tree can barely pass through (witnessed that!).
+From the bearskin rug to the daggers collection, it gives an insight into the lives of the royal inhabitants who once used these premises.
+You might find an armory, some costumes, the “secret staircase“ connecting the first and the third floor, or narrow hallways where the Christmas tree can barely pass through (witnessed that!).
 You might find even the cabinet with the sign saying “Please, do not knock!“.
 But you will not find Count Dracula!
 Even if you gather some courage and knock on the dark cabinet.

 The navigation through the castle is one-way and easy to handle.
 Just follow the crowd, and you’ll get your portion of selfie-taking moments!
 The written descriptions of the exhibits are quite lengthy and often lost in translation, but at least reward the effort of reading them not only with information but also – with some laughter.

 The historical royal manor house is apparently a well-marketed project.
 The tour of Bran Castle ends with not one, but two souvenir shops!
 You can spend your money in the restaurant as well, the former queen’s tea house.
 You can even rent the castle for your private event!
 Airbnb, for instance, organized one of the “sleepovers of your dream“ in, what it called, of course – Dracula’s Castle.

 Sleeping in a coffin might be a luxury, but the times, when the position of Bran Castle was of strategic significance concerning the economy, have long passed.
 The property has been placed on the market several times with bids reaching 135 million dollars but never sold.
 If you dream of owning your own Dracula mansion and don’t know where to drown your millions, keep your eyes open!
 Dracula Castle for sale – you don’t see many notice boards like that these days!